noudess/docs-main/Lua-Parser.md

 > ```

 * event_target_change
-> Triggered when this npc has its' target change
+> Triggered when this npc has its' target change.
 > Passes an event table as an argument:
 > ```
 > {